grittygrady/chris-grady-blog/README.md

   > Yeah write about that bundle size optimization

+- GROQ

+  > Blah blah so many different knex, PostgreSQL, blah blah

 ## 💾 Tech Used

 - React / React Router
 - Sanity.io for a CMS
+- GROQ Query Language
 - TailwindCSS
 - Deployed via Netlify

 ## 🔮 Next Steps

+- Ditch the `new Date()` manner of formatting the date.
+Grab Momemntjs or something.

+- Learn more about Sanity.io in general.
+The way schemas are defined is quite different from the relational databases I've interacted with before.
+Things like "tags" and "categories" appear to be either objects or arrays (or arrays of objects 🤷🏻‍♀️?).
+I'd like those to display, as well as offer a method to filter to a specific category of posts.
+My rabid audience demands this convenience.

 - Integrate a system that allows for content to be shared across multiple platforms simultaneously, perhaps ITTT (If That Then This, an automation platform) will work, although I've never tried it with LinkedIn.

+- The Sanity.io platform currently generates a slug based upon the title of the blog post.
+This should really be a UUID, as I don't knw how Sanity will handle multiple identical slugs - Note to self - _Try duplicate titles._